Golden Fried Chicken Loaf

 She checked my dish washing machine at least ten times a day, and that rinse had better be set just at boiling.
 Or I caught hell.
 The least trace of lipstick on a cup was a capitol offense!
 Every piece of china had to be hand scraped, hard spray rinsed and put into the machine.

 I have painted the boss as an ogre, and she was, but things got done HER way.
 I worked twelve hour shifts on the weekends.
-She was there when I started and there when I left, so she was as hard on herself as anyone else, and we did have a lot of very happy, repeat costumers.
+She was there when I started and there when I left, so she was as hard on herself as anyone else, and we did have a lot of very happy, repeat customers.

 In 1969, an investment group headed by Ben Fixman and Albert Goldstein formed Country Foods, Inc. and purchased Golden Fried Chicken Loaf from Mina Evans.
 The group planned to build a second restaurant in St. Louis County to serve as a pilot for a chain of franchised fried chicken restaurants.
 The franchise would include full-service restaurants and smaller fast-food carry-out units.
 Mina Evans had a five percent stake in the company.